 Attitude Influence Diagram: Eliminating Political Roadblocks

 Have you ever had an excellent product concept derailed by internal politics?
-Of course you have because almost anyone who has been in the business world for any length of time has experienced this.
+Of course you have because almost anyone who has been through the product development process more than a few times has experienced this.
 It is frustrating since good ideas that could benefit the company as well as the individuals involved are blocked for irrational causes.
 Can anything been done to help eliminate these roadblocks?
 The Attitude Influence Diagram is one tool that helps to overcome political obstacles.
 It is a scatter plot of your project’s supporters and detractors that helps you to isolate and manage the key individuals that might impede your success.